getinstachip/vpm/README.md

 [![release](https://github.com/getinstachip/vpm/actions/workflows/release.yml/badge.svg)](https://github.com/getinstachip/vpm/actions/workflows/release.yml)
 ![downloads](https://img.shields.io/github/downloads/getinstachip/vpm/total?logo=github&logoColor=white&style=flat-square)

 VPM is a package manager for Verilog projects being piloted at Stanford and UC Berkeley.
 It's designed to simplify the management, reuse, and communication of IP cores and dependencies in hardware design workflows.
-Easily import modules for use, manage dependencies, and create documentation to acceperatebyour design process.
+Easily import modules for use, manage dependencies, and create documentation to accelerate your design process.

 You'll be able to:
 - `vpm include` full module hierarchies using a single command